 This report is based on research we commissioned, conducted in partnership with YouGov.
 The fieldwork was conducted between 7 August and 16 September 2020.
 All respondents were drawn from the YouGov panel of over 1.8m people in the UK.

-Webinar: Can we build the skills for net zero and a green recovery?
+- Register to watch the webinar: Can we build the skills for net zero and a green recovery? on demand

 - Watch our video: What is net zero and why is it necessary?